Luzkan/smells/content/smells/fate-over-action.md

 ### Causation

-> It’s common for classes to begin like this: you realize that some data is part of an independent object, so you extract it out.
-But objects are about the commonality of behavior, and these objects aren’t developed enough to have much behavior yet.
+> It is common for classes to begin like this: you realize that some data are part of an independent object, so you extract it out.
+But objects are about the commonality of behavior, and these objects are not developed enough to have much behavior yet.
 > ~ Wake 2004 [[1](#sources)]

 ### Problems